-We started our travel blog before embarking on an around the world adventure back in 2008.
-Originally the blog was designed to update family and friends and to share our travel stories.
+We started our travel site before embarking on an around the world adventure back in 2008.
+Originally the page was designed to update family and friends and to share our travel stories.

 As our travels continued, we found that our readership was growing.
 Random people stopped by to find out where we were and what we were up to.
 People were actually interested in our adventures, stories and photos.

 This inspired us to take our travel blogging seriously and write for a much wider audience.
 It’s been a great ride ever since!

 How much time do you spend working on it and what are the usual tasks?

 I spend about 15 hours per week on the site, with an additional 10 hours per week promoting it through social media channels and networking sites.
 Being a travel site, photos and video are very important.
 I spend a lot of time editing and tagging photos, which is very tedious and time consuming.